-We will make sure staff and volunteers are aware of changes to our procedures and local arrangements.

-New staff and volunteers will continue to receive:

-A safeguarding induction

-A copy of our Safeguarding and Children Protection policies (and this addendum)

-Keeping Children Safe in Education part 1

-We will decide on a case-by-case basis what level of safeguarding induction staff 'on loan' need.
-In most cases, this will be:

-A copy of our Safeguarding and Child Protection policies and this addendum
+- (a) We will make sure staff and volunteers are aware of changes to our procedures and local arrangements. - (b) New staff and volunteers will continue to receive: - safeguarding induction, - a copy of our Child Protection and Safeguarding policy (and this addendum), and - Keeping Children Safe in Education, September 2021, part 1 - (c) We will decide on a case-by-case basis what level of safeguarding induction staff 'on loan' need.
+In most cases it will be: - a copy of our Child Protection and Safeguarding policy and this addendum, - confirmation of local processes, and - confirmation of DSL arrangements.

-Confirmation of local processes

-Confirmation of DSL arrangements